 When life gets foggy, it’s tempting to want someone—anyone—to tell us what to do.
 But true, confident decisions don’t happen that way.

-Fast forward 30 years and I’m still struggling with this question.
-Over the past week I stumbled into what I have perceived as some major crossroads in life.
-I turned to my standby ways of knowing to guide me—logic, intuition, signs from the universe, advice from people, and even astrology.
-But despite 36 years of experience to my credit, I still get paralyzed and clouded when it comes to the emotionally weighty decisions.
+Fast forward about 30 years and I still struggle with this question.
+When I stumble into a crossroads in life, I turn to my standby ways of knowing to guide me—logic, intuition, signs from the universe, advice from people, and even astrology.
+But despite more than three decades of experience to my credit, I still get paralyzed and clouded when it comes to the emotionally weighty decisions.

-My 6 year old was diagnosed with ADHD earlier this year.
-Now that we’ve had numerous therapies, behavioral interventions, and second opinions, it’s time to make some decisions about how to help him function in school while keeping his self esteem in tact.
-At the same time, I’m 6 months deep into a relationship and everything in me is screaming that it’s time to decide if I trust enough to put my foot down on what I hope is solid ground instead of reaching for the eject button, as I’ve become so accustomed to doing.
+My most recent example came when my oldest son got a provisional diagnosis of ADHD.
+After numerous therapies, behavioral interventions, and second opinions, it was time to make some decisions about how to help him function in school while keeping his self esteem in tact.
+At the same time, I was six months deep into a dating relationship, and everything in me was screaming that it was time to decide if I trust enough to put my foot down on what I hoped was solid ground or reach for the eject button.

 When we reach these cloudy points in life, it’s tempting to want someone—anyone—to tell us what to do.
 But true, confident decisions don’t happen that way.